m6w6/devel-m6w6.rhcloud.com/propro.md

 The "Property Proxy" extension provides a fairly transparent proxy for internal object properties hidden in custom non-zval implementations.

-> **Note:** This extension mostly only provides infrastructure for other extensions.
+> **Note:** This extension mostly only provides infrastructure for other extensions, see http://php.github.io/pecl-php-propro/.

 See the php\PropertyProxy class, for the user-land visible part of the implementation.